J-Cook-jr/Crypto-Currency-Tracker/README.md

 I Created a stateless component called `CoinCard.js`.
 Next, I declared my props.
 I named them the same as the data in the API.
-Then I added the coin icons and made a file in `Utils` called `CoinIcons.js` and add these links.
+Then I added the coin icons and made a file in `Utils` called `CoinIcons.js` and added these links.

 ![coins](./img/iccons.png)